Methodological refinement of the submillimeter galaxy magnification bias. I. Cosmological analysis with a single redshift bin: Results

-Therefore, four different cases were studied in this first subsection regarding several choices of the $\beta$ parameter, namely a uniform prior distribution between 1 and 4, a Gaussian prior distribution with mean 2.2 and standard deviation 0.1 and fixed values of 2.2 and 3.0.
-However, as commented at the end of Section 2, the validity of the mean-redshift approximation needs to be tested before it can be adopted for all MCMC runs.
-We did started by carrying out an analysis with the most general case (uniform prior distribution on $\beta$) to assess if there could be any important deviation from the full model.
+However, as noted at the end of Section 2, the validity of the mean-redshift approximation needs to be tested before it can be adopted for all MCMC runs.
+We started by carrying out an analysis with the most general case (uniform prior distribution on $\beta$) to assess if there could be any important deviation from the full model.
 The resulting corner plot is depicted in Fig. \ref{corner_approx} and the summarized statistical results are shown in Table \ref{table_approx}.
-As it can be clearly seen, only minor differences are present and we can safely adopt it for the rest of the paper.
-Moreover, this approximation will be even more accurate in the tomographic setup of Paper III, where the model is evaluated within narrower redshift bins.
+As can be clearly seen, only minor differences are present and we can safely adopt it for the rest of the paper.
+Moreover, this approximation is even more accurate in the tomographic setup of Paper II, where the model is evaluated within narrower redshift bins.

-As regards the four main MCMC runs of this first subsection, the corresponding full corner plots are shown in Figure \ref{corner_xc_uniform_gaussian_fixed_beta} in red, green, blue and cyan for the cases of a uniform, Gaussian and fixed 2.2. and 3.0 $\beta$ priors, respectively, and the numerical results are summarized\footnote{Throughout the paper, all halo masses are expressed in $M_{\odot}/h$.} in Tables \ref{table1} and \ref{table2}.
+With regard to the four main MCMC runs of this first subsection, the corresponding full corner plots are shown in Figure \ref{corner_xc_uniform_gaussian_fixed_beta} in red, green, blue, and cyan for the cases of a uniform, Gaussian, and fixed 2.2. and 3.0 values for the $\beta$ priors, respectively, and the numerical results are summarized\footnote{Throughout the paper, all halo masses are expressed in $M_{\odot}/h$.} in Tables \ref{table1} and \ref{table2}.
 For visual purposes, the marginalized posterior distributions of all parameters are depicted in Figure \ref{1D_xc_uniform_gaussian_fixed_beta}.